natcap/invest.users-guide/source/seasonal_water_yield.rst

 .. figure:: ./seasonal_water_yield_images/fig2.png
    :align: left
-   :scale: 50%
+   :scale: 60%

 *Figure 2.
-Routing at the hillslope scale to compute actual evapotranspiration (based on pixel’s climate variables and the upslope contribution, see Eq.
-5) and baseflow (based on B\ :sub:`sum`, the flow actually reaching the stream, see Eq.
+Routing at the hillslope scale to compute actual evapotranspiration (based on each pixel’s climate variables and the upslope contribution, see Eq.
+5) and baseflow (based on Bsum, the flow actually reaching the stream, see Eq.
 11-14)*

 |